Zainab-m1/ITI-Projects/README.md

 It includes all functions we worked on in ITI (Power BI Track).
 (Modules) file contains all the functions together.

-# Branch 2: Main project
+# Branch 2: Main projects